KozlovKV/game-life/docs/_docs.md

 # Assembler
 ## Short description
-Due to optimization reasons CdM-8 has only one main task - iteration by Y,X positions and determination whether cell should be changed.
+Due to optimization reasons CdM-8 has only 2 main tasks: iteration by `Y`,`X` positions and determination whether cell should be changed.
 After the all cells' processing CdM-8 send signal to [update generation `PSEUDO WRITE` register](#io-registers-for-changing-field)

 **In ASM code we use `asect` constants like this:**
 ```